open-telemetry/opentelemetry-java/docs/zpages/TRACEZ_DESIGN.md

 ## Introduction

-The OpenTelemetry zPages are a set of dynamically generated HTML pages that display trace and metrics data for a running process.
-Within this set, the /tracez zPage is a web page that displays trace information about running spans, sample span latencies, and sample error spans.
-On the other hand, the /traceconfigz zPage is a web page that allows the users to change tracing parameters, such as sampling probability and max number of attributes.
+The OpenTelemetry zPages are a set of dynamically generated HTML pages that display trace and metrics data for a running process: the /tracez zPage displays trace information about running spans, sample span latencies, and sample error spans, while the /traceconfigz zPage is a web page that allows the users to change tracing parameters, such as sampling probability and max number of attributes.

 ### /tracez zPage